-ACTION: Interim notice of funding availability, request for comments.
+ACTION: Notice of funding availability.

-SUMMARY: This interim notice announces the availability of funding and requests proposals for the Department of Transportation's National Infrastructure Investments, or "TIGER Discretionary Grants."
-In addition, this interim notice announces selection criteria and pre-application and application requirements for these grants.
+SUMMARY: This notice announces the availability of funding and requests proposals for the Department of Transportation's National Infrastructure Investments.
+In addition, this notice announces selection criteria and preapplication and application requirements for the National Infrastructure Investments.

-On April 15, 2011, the President signed the Full-Year Continuing Appropriations, 2011 (Div.
-B of the Department of Defense and Full-Year Continuing Appropriations Act, 2011 (Pub.
-L. 112-010, Apr.
-15, 2011)) ("FY 2011 Continuing Appropriations Act").
-The FY 2011 Continuing Appropriations Act appropriated \$526.944 million to be awarded by the Department of Transportation ("DOT") for National Infrastructure Investments.
-This appropriation is similar, but not identical to the appropriation for the Transportation Investment Generating Economic Recovery, or "TIGER Discretionary Grant", program authorized and implemented pursuant to the American Recovery and Reinvestment Act of 2009 (the "Recovery Act"), and the National Infrastructure Investments or "TIGER II Discretionary Grant" program under the Transportation, Housing and Urban Development, and Related Agencies Appropriations Act for 2010 ("FY 2010 Appropriations Act").
-Because of the similarity in program structure, DOT has referred to the grants for National Infrastructure Investments under the FY 2010 Appropriations Act as "TIGER II Discretionary Grants".
-Given that funds have now been appropriated for these similar programs in three separate statutes, DOT is referring to the grants for National Infrastructure Investments under the FY 2011 Continuing Appropriations Act simply as "TIGER Discretionary Grants."
-As with the TIGER and TIGER II programs, funds for the FY2011 TIGER program are to be awarded on a competitive basis for projects that will have a significant impact on the Nation, a metropolitan area or a region.
-Through this interim notice, DOT is soliciting applications for TIGER Discretionary Grants.
+On December 16, 2009, the President signed the Transportation, Housing and Urban Development, and Related Agencies Appropriations Act for 2010 (Div.
+A of the Consolidated Appropriations Act, 2010 (Pub.
+L. 111-117, Dec.
+16, 2009)) ("FY 2010 Appropriations Act").
+The FY 2010 Appropriations Act appropriated \$600 million to be awarded by the Department of Transportation ("DOT") for National Infrastructure Investments.

+This appropriation is similar, but not identical to the appropriation for the Transportation Investment Generating Economic Recovery, or "TIGER Discretionary Grant", program authorized and implemented pursuant to the American Recovery and Reinvestment Act of 2009 (the "Recovery Act").
+Because of the similarity in program structure, DOT is referring to the grants for National Infrastructure Investments under the FY 2010 Appropriations Act as "TIGER II Discretionary Grants".
+As with the TIGER program, funds for the TIGER II program are to be awarded on a competitive basis for projects that will have a significant impact on the Nation, a metropolitan area or a region.
+Through this notice, DOT is soliciting applications for TIGER II Discretionary Grants.

-This interim notice requests comments on the proposed selection criteria and guidance for awarding funds.
-DOT will take all comments into consideration and may publish a supplemental notice revising some elements of this notice.
-If substantive changes to this notice are necessary, DOT will publish a supplemental Federal Register notice.
-In the event that this solicitation does not result in the award and obligation of all available funds, DOT may decide to publish an additional solicitation(s).
+On April 26, 2010, DOT published an interim notice announcing the availability of funding for TIGER II Discretionary Grants.
+Because this is a new program, the interim notice also requested comments on the proposed selection criteria and guidance for awarding TIGER II Discretionary Grants.
+DOT considered the comments that were submitted in accordance with the interim notice and decided to publish this notice revising some elements of the interim notice.
+Each of the substantive revisions made in this notice are described below in "Supplemental Information."
+In the event that this solicitation does not result in the award and obligation of all available funds, DOT may decide to publish an additional solicitation.

-DATES: Comments must be received by July 18, 2011, at 5 p.m.
-EDT.
-Late-filed comments will be considered to the extent practicable.
-Pre-applications should be submitted by October 3, 2011, at 5 p.m.
+DATES: Pre-applications must be submitted by July 16, 2010, at 5 p.m.
 EDT (the "Pre-Application Deadline").
-Final applications must be submitted through Grants.gov by October 31, 2011, at 5 p.m.
+Final applications must be submitted through Grants.gov by August 23, 2010, at 5 p.m.
 EDT (the "Application Deadline").
-The DOT preapplication system will open on or before August 23, 2011 to allow prospective applicants to submit preapplications.
-Subsequently, the Grants.gov "Apply" function will open on October 5, 2011, allowing applicants to submit applications.
-While applicants are encouraged to submit preapplications in advance of the Pre-Application Deadline, pre-applications will not be reviewed until after the preapplication deadline.
+The DOT pre-application system will open no later than June 23, 2010 to allow prospective applicants to submit pre-applications.
+Subsequently, the Grants.gov "Apply" function will open on July 30, 2010, allowing applicants to submit applications.
+While applicants are encouraged to submit pre-applications in advance of the Pre-Application Deadline, pre-applications will not be reviewed until after the Pre-Application Deadline.
 Similarly, while applicants are encouraged to submit applications in advance of the Application Deadline, applications will not be evaluated, and awards will not be made, until after the Application Deadline.
+Pursuant to the FY 2010 Appropriations Act, DOT will evaluate all applications and announce the projects that have been selected to receive TIGER II Discretionary Grants no sooner than September 15, 2010.